Privacy notice

 If you wish to exercise your data privacy rights, make a complaint, ask a question or make a suggestion, please see the section headed “How to Contact Us” below.
 It is recommended that you provide supporting documents that verify your identity and provide a clear and specific description of your request.
 Please note that in accordance with applicable laws, we may charge a fee for accessing your information, if permitted.

-Regulatory and Contact Information
+Data Controllers, Regulatory and Contact Information

 Changes to Our Privacy Notice